ABRSM

 The ABRSM (Associated Board of the Royal Schools of Music) is an examination board and registered charity based in the United Kingdom.
 ABRSM is one of five examination boards accredited by Ofqual to award graded exams and diploma qualifications in music within the UK's National Qualifications Framework (along with the London College of Music, RSL Awards (Rockschool Ltd), Trinity College London, and the Music Teachers' Board).
 'The Associated Board of the Royal Schools of Music' was established in 1889 and rebranded as ABRSM in 2009.
 The clarifying strapline "the exam board of the Royal Schools of Music" was introduced in 2012.

-The Royal Schools referred to in ABRSM's title are: